 The ministry of pastoral care is shared by every member of our parish.
 As Christians in community, we care for one another.

 Confidential healing prayer, a warm meal, a comforting and listening presence, communion brought to those who cannot come to church: these are among the many ways we tend to one another’s spiritual, emotional and physical needs.
-Clergy and lay pastoral caregivers are available to provide one-to-one care to parishioners in crisis or facing long-term challenges as well as to those who are homebound, ill, in hospital or in a nursing or rehab facility .If you believe you are called to help meet the needs of fellow parishioners in these ways, please contact Kate Bradtmiller.
+Clergy and lay pastoral caregivers are available to provide one-to-one care to parishioners in crisis or facing long-term challenges as well as to those who are homebound, ill, in hospital or in a nursing or rehab facility.

 If you or someone you know would like a visit from a priest or lay pastoral caregiver, please call the parish office or contact a member of the clergy directly.

 Note: In case of a pastoral emergency, please contact a member of the clergy directly or call the St. John’s office at (651) 228-1172.